categories

 The more selective you are with the photos you take, the faster your post-wedding workflow will be.

-The primary reason why investing in software like Aftershoot is way better than just using any other photo editing software is that it runs locally on the user’s system and lets the user retain full control of the selections.
+The primary reason why investing in software like Aftershoot is way better than just using any other photo culling and editing software is that it runs locally on the user’s system and lets the user retain full control of the selections.
 It makes it extremely easy to review and edit the selections made by Aftershoot.

 Culling with Aftershoot